tom-cb/tick2/README.md

 # What is a tick?
 Financial price info at a specific time.
 In the CSV format we are using a tick looks as follows:
     EUR/GBP,20130101 21:59:59.592,0.81156,0.81379

 This corresponds to:
+    Pair,Date,a,b
-Pair,Date,a,b (Where a and b probably represent something like high/low, or bid/ask)
+(Where a and b probably represent something like high/low, or bid/ask)

 # What's this app?
-loader.js reads in a stream of tick data in CSV format and inserts it into DB As each tick is handled, a document representing 1 minute is updated.
+loader.js reads in a stream of tick data in CSV format and inserts it into DB.

+As each tick is handled, a document representing 1 minute is updated.
 All ticks within that minute will be included in the 1 doc.
 When a new minute starts, a new doc will be created.